michael-a-green/machine-learning/projects/capstone/capstone_proposal_template_michael3.md

 (can be expressed in mathematical or logical terms).
 -->

-The scoring scheme as described in [BenchmarkModel] model is the evaluation metric used to quantify performance of the model.
+The scoring scheme is as follows:

+The robot will be scored based on two runs, where in each run the robot starts at square (0,0) with heading "up":

+* In run #1, the score is is the number of time steps it took the robot to explore the maze and eventually move into a goal square divided by 30.
+Run #1 ends when the robot has reached a goal square.
+* In run #2, the score is the number of time steps it took the robot to reach the goal square.

+Once it has reached a goal square in run #2, the overall score will be the summation of the score from #1 and run #2.

-For example if the robot took 600 steps in run 1 to reach a goal square, and then took 400 steps to reach the goal in run 2 then the overall score would be:
+For example if the robot took 600 steps in run #1 to reach a goal square, and then took 400 steps to reach the goal in run #2, then the overall score would be:

     Overall Score = 1/30 * 600 + 400 = 420